Lower School Approach

 Learning From the World Around Us

-The world of kindergarten through fourth grade at Westside is one of questions and journeys, independence and collaboration, where our teachers celebrate each child's special talents.
+The world of Pre-kindergarten through Grade 4 at Westside is one of questions and journeys, independence and collaboration, where our teachers celebrate each child's special talents.

 Students are encouraged to develop their own thoughts and become independent thinkers.
 Teachers often take the role of facilitator: Talking with students -- instead of at them - they emphasize that how one reaches an answer is as important as the answer itself.
 In all of the classrooms, teachers help students develop independent skills.